jesperberth/GitForOps/gitforops/content/lab08/_index.md

+---
-# Lab 8 Git Branches merge conflict
+title: "Lab 8 Git Branches merge conflict"
+---

 In this lab we will learn how a merge conlict happens and how to fix it